CDT Skills Domains

 Co-creation and NLP futures: Developing NLP applications that are trusted and people-centred requires user involvement in their design.
 There is a need to ensure people affected by and living with these technologies can define problems and application use cases, and ensure they address real-world challenges.
 However, the complexity of the datasets, models and emergent qualities of the more complex NLP systems present a challenge to traditional co-creation and elicitation methods.
 Students will develop new methods to ensure diverse members of society can meaningfully shape technical and design decisions.
 This will set the direction of application-oriented research conducted by trainees throughout their time with the CDT and focus on developing scenarios and application areas that are novel and driven by the needs, interests, aspirations of population seldom engaged in AI oriented research.

-We expect this skills domain will be of particular interest to students from a design, human-computer interaction or creative background with an interest in participatory practices, or students from a technical legal or behavioral / social science discipline looking to develop new ways of engaing users in technical decision making processes.
+We expect this skills domain will be of particular interest to students from a design, human-computer interaction or creative background with an interest in participatory practices, or students from a technical legal or behavioural / social science discipline looking to develop new ways of engaging users in technical decision making processes.